Iojjj/RoundedCornersBackgroundSpan/README.md

 **Fork this project**.
 Gradle dependency is **outdated**.

 You can create spannable string using  **RoundedCornersBackgroundSpan.Builder**.
-All methods has JavaDoc so check it to understand what each method is doing.
+All methods have JavaDoc so check it to understand what each method is doing.

 ```JAVA
 final Spannable spanned = new RoundedCornersBackgroundSpan.Builder(this)